 - Different Temperatures: Most manual (non-programmable) slow cookers have Warm, Low, and High temperature settings, but it's always good to confirm before buying.
 The "Keep Warm" setting, which often accompanies the aforementioned programmable feature, can be very handy when the meal is delayed.
 Programmable models usually have a Low and High setting and can also be used as a manual set slow cooker.

-- Removable Ceramic Inserts: Standard with every unit, ceramic inserts are standard and they clean up well.
-While off-white inserts were standard years ago, many slow cookers today have black inserts.
+- Removable Ceramic Inserts: Standard with every unit, ceramic inserts are easy to clean.
+While off-white inserts were standard years ago, many current slow cookers have black inserts.
 Exterior finishes range from various colorful patterns to modern stainless steel.

 - Temperature Probes: Few slow cooker models have temperature probes that help you to monitor the temperature if the meat is cooked.
 This is a handy feature that ensures you don't overcook or undercook meat.

 While you don't need much else when using a slow cooker, it's a good idea to have some plastic serving utensils such as a large spoon, slotted spoon, and soup spoon on hand to prevent scratching your ceramic insert.
 Since some models can become quite hot on the bottom while on High for long periods, keep a wooden cutting board underneath a slow cooker to protect your countertop.

 To make clean-up quicker, consider using a slow cooker liner such as Reynolds Slow Cooker Bags.
 They fit circular or oval cookers from 3- to 6-quart size.

 While most slow cookers are stand-alone single appliances, you can find some very interesting and functional slow cooker units such as duo and trio units to cook and keep different dishes at their temperatures.
 Connectable entertainment units allow you to line up as many single and duo pots as desired.
 These buffet servers can be used for entertaining as well as family meals.
 Each slow cooker has individual controls.